UTHSC-Zhang/RMSTSS-App/README.md

-# RMSTSS: Interactive Power and Sample Size Calculator
+# RMSTdesign: Interactive Power and Sample Size Calculator

-This repository contains the source code for the `RMSTSS` web application, an interactive tool for designing modern clinical trials.
+This repository contains the source code for the `RMSTdesign` web application, an interactive tool for designing modern clinical trials.

 -----